 Food innovation.
 We are keenly aware of the strength of our core menu items but we also seek to continue to introduce innovative items to meet evolving consumer preferences and local tastes, while simultaneously maintaining brand relevance and broadening brand appeal.
-For example, in 2017 KFC introduced new products, such as rice rolls and shrimp and scallop congee for breakfast, and new products such as avocado burger and chicken coated with Lays ChipsTM in other dayparts.
-For Pizza Hut, we also launched new products such as Italian thin crust pizza in higher tier cities, crayfish pizza, a new snack platter and jumbo fruit tea.
+In 2018, KFC launched Crayfish Burger, Spicy Single Bone Chicken and Super Taco as part of its Limited Time Offerings.
+Additionally, KFC added Chinese pancakes and an upgraded panini to its breakfast line, while launching a variety of new ice cream flavors (such as Moosang Durian and Okinawa Sea Salt).
+For Pizza Hut, we also launched new products such as Italian handcraft pizza, curry beef sauce omurice, salted egg yolk ice cream, and "dirty series" drinks and desserts.